9M2PJU/9M2PJU-APRS-Thursday-Check-In-Bot/README.md

 # 📡 APRS Thursday Check-in Bot (Dockerized)

-A lightweight, fully-automated **APRS bot** that checks in to the global [#APRSThursday](https://aprs.org/aprsthursday.html) net every **Thursday at 9:00 PM Malaysia Time (MYT)**.
-Built with Python and packaged in Docker for effortless deployment on Linux, Raspberry Pi, and ARM-based devices.
+A lightweight, fully-automated **APRS bot** that checks in to the global [#APRSThursday](https://aprs.org/aprsthursday.html) net every **Thursday**.
+Built with Python and packaged in Docker for effortless deployment on Linux based devices.

 ---